hotcoder0708/Remote-Procedure-Call/README.md

 # distributed-system
-this is the first project for the course distributed system(15640).
+In this project, I have implemented RPC using C.
-I have implemented RPC using C.
+Basically, the user could do any file operations locally, while all the updates will be updated into server side.